orhun/menyoki/CONTRIBUTING.md

 4. See if the project is built without errors.
 If not, check if the system dependencies are installed and then go back to step 3.

 5. Start committing your changes.
-Use `--release` mode in the development phase for avoiding issues related to performance.
+You can use `--release` flag in the development phase for avoiding issues related to performance.

 6. Add your tests (if you haven't already) or update the existing tests according to the changes.
 And check if the tests are passed.